umbraco/Umbraco.Community.Site.Resources/README.md

-This repository is your go-to place for sharing and discovering community-driven resources that support and enhance the Umbraco Community website.
+This repository is your go-to place for sharing community-driven resources that support and enhance the Umbraco Community website.

 ## The Autumn Contribution Challenge

 From September through November 2025, we invite you to participate in our Autumn Contribution Challenge!

-> _If you're in the southern hemisphere, consider this a spring challenge.
-Most of us are in Europe, so thanks for your understanding! 😅_
+> _If you're in the Southern Hemisphere, please consider this a Spring challenge.
+The majority of our contributors are in the Northern Hemisphere so thank you for your understanding, and perhaps this is an opportunity to fix that?! 😅_

 ### What's the challenge?